bgamari/ghc-wiki-import/commentary.md

-For the beginners there is a quick introduction guide [here](newcomers).
+For the beginners there is [a short getting started guide](newcomers).